 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.

 The telephone number in Asunción for emergency assistance is 911.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Driving standards in Paraguay are poor and traffic can be disorganised.
 Exercise caution and common sense when travelling by motor vehicle.
 Many cars are poorly maintained and traffic regulations are routinely ignored.
 The network of surfaced roads in Paraguay is limited and can be of variable condition.
 Outside of major urban centres, other than major intercity highways, most roads remain unsurfaced and often become impassable during heavy rain.
 Driving at night in rural areas should be avoided if possible due to the risk of stray animals on the road and vehicles being driven without headlights.

 Travellers planning to visit Iguazu Falls should read the travel advice for Brazil and Argentina and be aware of the visa requirements for these countries.
 You should apply for your visa to Brazil or Argentina well in advance of planned travel, as these processes can be time consuming.
 You should consult the nearest Embassy or Consulate of Brazil or Argentina for visa information.
-The Australian Government is unable to assist with the visas application process of other countries.
+The Australian Government is unable to assist with the visa application process of other countries.